1274085042/PyTorch-1.6.0Learn/aten/src/ATen/native/README.md

 more complicated neural network layers (e.g., `conv2d`) and internal functions designed specifically for binding (e.g., `cudnn_convolution`).

-As we progress along our schema unification of the `func` schema with the JIT signature schema, we must introduce features that allow us to increase compliance.
+As we progress along our z unification of the `func` schema with the JIT signature schema, we must introduce features that allow us to increase compliance.
 One of these features are Tensor annotations.
 As of now we use naming conventions to indicate whether an argument of a function is going to be mutated and returned.